-If I‘ll tell you the number of eCommerce websites in 2023, you will get surprised and probably think of abandoning the idea of starting an eCommerce business due to competition.
+If I‘ll tell you the number of eCommerce websites, you will get surprised and probably think of abandoning the idea of starting an eCommerce business due to competition.
 Across the world, there are 12 Million to 20 million eCommerce websites which are divided among multiple businesses.
 That’s huge!
 Isn’t it?

 But you don’t have to worry about the competition in the eCommerce industry.
 Out of millions of businesses, less than 1 million websites generate more than $1000 per year, so there is plenty of room for growth for those who want to start an eCommerce business.